-Therefore, prospective investors should be aware that they may be required to bear material financial risks of an investment in the Notes for an indefinite period and may not recover their investment in the foreseeable future.
+Therefore, prospective investors may be required to bear material financial risks of an investment in the Notes for an indefinite period and may not recover their investment in the foreseeable future.
 The only means through which a Noteholder can realize value from the Notes prior to an early redemption is to sell them at their then trading price in an available secondary market.
 As a result, in the absence of a secondary market for the Notes, an investor may not recover all or part of its investment in the foreseeable future.
-Noteholders should be aware that the principal amount of the Notes may not be repaid and that they may lose the value of their investment.
+The principal amount of the Notes may not be repaid to the Noteholders and, as a result, they may lose the value of their investment.